molpopgen/fwdpp/doc/md/policies.md

 };
 ~~~

-The above code defines a mutation as something with a position (stored as a double), a count (unsigned integer), a boolean declaring the mutation to be neutral or not, and another boolean called ``checked'' which is very important but should only be directly manipulated by internal library functions (unless you really geek out and see what the internals are doing.
+The above code defines a mutation as something with a position (stored as a double), a count (unsigned integer), a boolean declaring the mutation to be neutral or not, and another boolean called "checked'' which is very important but should only be directly manipulated by internal library functions (unless you really geek out and see what the internals are doing.
 In that case--go nuts.)

 The mutation base class is not sufficient for any interesting sorts of simulations.
 Rather, one must derive a class from it with more data types.
 The library provides a class called mutation, which is probably the standard type of mutation that a population geneticist would think of (this class is also in the library's namespace KTfwd):